Make Your UX Design Process Agile Using Google’s Methodology

-The main value of sprints is the speed at which design teams can concentrate a narrow focus on one or more user needs and sharply defined goals.
-Under time-boxed conditions, team members work first to understand these and then progressively ideate, critique and fine-tune their way towards a testable prototype.
-Eliminating distractions is key to this process, and the intense focus on specific user needs and goals calls for dedicated time away from regular everyday business.
-Since the design sprint process is so streamlined and enables teams to produce deliverables and confirm or discard assumptions about users so quickly, it helps to keep costs down.
+The main value of sprints is the speed at which design teams can concentrate on one or more user needs and sharply defined goals.
+Under time-boxed conditions, team members work first to understand these and then progressively ideate, critique, and fine-tune their way towards a testable prototype.
+Eliminating distractions is key to this process, and the intense focus on specific user needs and goals calls for dedicated time away from everyday business.
+Since the design sprint process is streamlined and enables teams to produce deliverables and confirm or discard assumptions about users quickly, it helps to keep costs down.
 Therefore, cash-strapped startups can especially benefit from using design sprints.

 Whatever the size of your organization, you should approach a design sprint like this:

 Select the right members for your small team—e.g., a facilitator to track the team’s progress, a financial expert, etc.

 Reserve an entire workweek for the team to dedicate to the sprint so members can conveniently work undisturbed.

 Stock up on Post-It notes, whiteboards and markers to use in the chosen location.

 When ready, your team should approach the sprint this way: